-Approval through the email when it is assessed.
+The international Singapore enterprises can take approximately five working days to approve every application.
+Once assessed, the company will send a Letter of Approval through email.
 The registration can be made for a maximum of a year and then directed to annual renewal.

 International Enterprises Singapore will transfer a renewal notice two months before the expiratory duration of the registration.
 The renewable must be made within seven days before the expiration time.
-After three years the representative office must be promoted into a Branch Office or a Subsidiary Company.
+After three years, the representative office must be promoted into a Branch Office or a Subsidiary Company.

 Opening of a Corporate Bank Account

 After incorporating the representative office, there is the need to open a corporate bank account.
 You can choose any local or international banks in Singapore or elsewhere.